shahanakattil/ai-in-a-day/03-knowledge-mining/README.md

     ![The Search service's URL is copied to the clipboard.](media/copy-azure-search-url.png)

 7. Navigate to the Keys setting and copy the Primary admin key.
 Paste this into a text file.

     ![The Search service's API key is copied to the clipboard.](media/copy-azure-search-api-key.png)

 8. Download the `schemas.zip` from https://github.com/CloudLabsAI-Azure/ai-in-a-day/raw/main/03-knowledge-mining/schemas.zip.
 Unzip `schemas.zip`.
 There are six files, three prefixed with `abstracts` and three with `covid19temp`.
 Save these to a directory such as `C:\Temp\AzureSearch\`.

-9. Open the `abstracts_datasource.schema` file with a text editor and replace the segment starting `<< TODO:` with your Storage account connection string.
+9. Open the `abstracts_datasource.schema` file with a text editor and replace the segment starting `<< TODO:` with your Storage account connection string and then save the file.
 Do the same for `covid19temp_datasource.schema`.

     ![The abstract data source is ready to be updated.](media/edit-abstracts-datasource.png)

 10. Open a new PowerShell prompt.
 Enter the following code, which will create an Azure Search data source, index, and indexer.

     ```powershell
+    cd C:\Temp\AzureSearch\
     function Create-AzureSearchIndex {
         param
         (